 What Can Earlobe Repair Treat?

 - Partially torn ears: There are certain cases where, due to heavy earrings or trauma, the piercing becomes so stretched that it’s too large to hold an earring, but not so stretched that it’s split the earlobe

 - Split or torn earlobes: Heavy earrings, multiple piercings, and trauma like grabbing and snagging can actually split piercings all the way through.
 Earlobe repair can fix that by joining the earlobes into one whole piece again.

-- Gauged earlobes: Gauges are large earrings meant to stretch out the earlobes.
+- Stretched earlobes: Gauges are large earrings meant to stretch out the earlobes.
 This leaves the patient with large, unnatural-looking holes that are impossible to shrink to a normal size–even after the gauges are taken out.
-Earlobe repair is used to reconstruct the earlobes.
+Earlobe repair is used to reconstruct the stretched earlobes.